qelectrotech/qelectrotech-doc/source/reports/nomenclature/create_nomenclature.rst

          QElectroTech is working with SQLite database, nomenclature table content can also be defined by SQL query.

    8. Define the filtering parameters (**Filter by** and type of `elements`_).
-   9. Once the desired configuration is defined, press **OK** to create nomenclature tables and close the PopUp window.
+   9. Once the desired configuration is defined, press **OK** to create nomenclature tables.

 .. note::